The purpose of peer review

-- Results: Are results presented clearly and analysed appropriately?
+- Results: Are results presented clearly and analyzed appropriately?
 Do the conclusions adequately tie together the other elements of the paper?

-- Quality of Communication: Does the paper clearly express its case, measured against the technical language of the field and the expected knowledge of the journal's readership?
+- Quality of Communication: Does the paper clearly express its case, measured against the field's technical language and the expected knowledge of the journal's readership?
 Has attention been paid to the clarity of expression and readability, such as sentence structure, jargon use, acronyms, etc.

 - Minor Revisions

 What's the difference between "minor" and "major" revisions?

 This varies from journal to journal.
 However, minor revisions may more often require the author to make relatively small adjustments to the paper, the type of which that would not take too much more time.
 These may be to bring the paper more in line with author guidelines with a slightly reduced word count, formatting changes, or labeling tables or figures; further evidence of an understanding of the extant research literature; or elaborate a little more on the research findings.

 Major revisions might require the author to make more significant improvements, the type of which that may take weeks or even months rather than days.
 Authors may be asked to address flaws in the methodology, collect more data, conduct a more thorough analysis, or even adjust the research question to ensure the paper contributes something truly original to the body of work.